Tartsi/todoapp/README.md

 ### Intented Features:

 - User registration
-- Task management; Creation, Viewing, Editing and Deleting of tasks
+- Task management; Creation, Viewing (of added and completed tasks), Editing and Deleting of tasks
 - Basic UI, with simple CSS
 - Persistent data storage; Either Django's base SQLite3 or MySQL that has a base for it setup in settings.py (commented out)
 - No tests in this project